 Well, I would say that, wouldn’t I?
 I work for an insurer.
 Yes, of course…. but there is a reason why the date your policy cover starts from is important.

 Let’s say I set up a business, Newman’s Widget Consultancy, and run my business happily for a year – adding clients and growing my revenue as I do.
-I’m small, money is tight, it’s only me – I don’t make mistakes (see previous blog post here), and even if I did, I believe my clients are lovely people and would never sue me.
+I’m small, money is tight, it’s only me – I don’t make mistakes (see my older blog about accidentally breaching confidence), and even if I did, I believe my clients are lovely people and would never sue me.
 So I don’t buy PI.

 The following year, I take on a new and significant client – this could be a local authority or perhaps a big corporate firm.
 Whoever it is, they require me to carry PI as part of my contract, so I do, buying a policy without any particular difficulty, and sleep well at night knowing that if anything should go wrong, I am now protected.
 At least that’s what I think.